SuhasBharadwajK/block_em_up/README.md

 # block_em_up

 What's the point of this app?
-Nothing.
+Nothing, really.
 The only thing it'll do is block every number that starts with the number or numbers you specify.

 Still want to use it?
 Sure.
 Find the ```.apk``` file from the folder with the newest date [here](https://github.com/SuhasBharadwajK/block_em_up/tree/master/apk), download it into your Android device and install it.
 And yes, it's only for Android because iOS is for losers anyway.